ymoldabe/backend/wheres-my-pizza/README.md

 - Your program MUST NOT crash unexpectedly (any panics: `nil-pointer dereference`, `index out of range`, etc.).
 If this happens, you will receive `0` points during defense.
 - Only built-in Go packages, `pgx/v5` and the official AMQP client (`github.com/rabbitmq/amqp091-go`) are allowed.
 If other packages are used, you will receive a score of `0`.
 - RabbitMQ server MUST be running and available for connection.
+- PostgreSQL database MUST be running and accessible for all services
+- All RabbitMQ connections must handle reconnection scenarios
+- Implement proper graceful shutdown for all services
+- All database operations must be transactional where appropriate
 - The project MUST compile with the following command in the project root directory:

 ```sh